 U.S. Sen. Claire McCaskill's campaign was operating at full speed Saturday as she made five campaign stops across the state.

-"How would you like to spend the rest of your life knowing you allowed (Todd) Akin to be elected to the Senate?" she said.
-A remark that prompted laughter from the roughly 40 people in attendance.
+"How would you like to spend the rest of your life knowing you allowed (Todd) Akin to be elected to the Senate?" she said — a remark that prompted laughter from the in attendance.

-"This election is going to be a clear choice between my record as a Missouri-style moderate and an independent fighter for Missouri's families, and Todd Akin, a candidate who is allergic to compromise and would let his extreme positions stand in the way of solutions for Missouri," said McCaskill in a press release in advance of the event.
+In a release prior to the swing through the mid section of the state McCaskill said the election is going to be a clear choice between her record as a Missouri-style moderate and an independent fighter for Missouri’s families, and Todd Akin, a candidate who is allergic to compromise and would let his extreme positions stand in way of solutions.

 A campaign aid said volunteers have knocked on over 500,000 doors and have made over 3 million phone calls in this election season.